 The BLS reports information for marketing directors with that of marketing managers.
 As such, the bureau notes that job growth for these professionals was anticipated to increase faster than average from 2018 to 2028.
 As of May 2018, the mean annual salary for marketing managers was $147,240.

 Market research directors at broadcasting stations coordinate and oversee research plans that are used to understand and improve broadcast stations' ratings.
 Market research directors may supervise a team of market research analysts who help uncover this information.
 In doing so, they may collaborate with other marketing and sales department heads to create sales materials and make sales presentations to existing and prospective clients.

 Marketing research directors may start out as market research analysts or some other type of researcher in broadcasting media.
 A bachelor's degree in marketing, statistics, sales or a similar field is frequently required by employers.
 Coursework generally includes business, consumer behavior, marketing and statistics.
 Internships or part-time jobs where students gather and analyze data provide them with practical experience.
 Those looking to advance their careers may consider enrolling in a graduate program where they take additional research, modeling and statistics classes.

-The BLS doesn't provide career information for marketing research directors, but does report that job opportunities for operations research analysts, who may perform some of the same duties as marketing research directors, were projected to rise by 30% between 2014 and 2024.
-Most of these professionals earned a median annual salary of $78,630 as of May 2015.
+The BLS doesn't provide career information for marketing research directors, but does report that job opportunities for operations research analysts, who may perform some of the same duties as marketing research directors, were projected to rise much faster than average between 2018 and 2028.
+Most of these professionals earned a mean annual salary of $88,350 as of May 2018.